islandryu/formx/README.md

 The only special thing is the field prop which contains `value, error, onChange, onBlur`

-3. Put the `Form` component in your Form page and pass it the `config, context, onSubmit`
+3. Put the `Form` component in your Form page and pass it the `config, context, onSubmit`:

 ```javascript
 export const App = () => {